 GPX track added to your cart.

 Jun 02, 2022 — Black Mesa High Point is a prominent mesa on Navajo Tribal Lands.
 It's known mostly to county high pointers, but it was a point of interest for me because of my unfathomable lust for summits that I can't seem to shake.
 Once a peak is on my radar, it's near-impossible to get rid of it.
 Plus, the hike has a trail most of the way and is located in an area I've never explored before.
 The trail is reportedly known as the Yazzi Trail, and it's not listed on any maps anywhere.
-I have no idea who built it or for what purpose, but I was drawn to it for some reason.
-I got a little too deep into the prospect of getting to Black Mesa High Point's summit despite plenty of red tape, but somehow this pushed me to want to go for it even more *shrug*.
+I have no idea who built it or for what purpose, but I was drawn to it.
 My research revealed most people approach Black Mesa High Point from just south of the town of Kayenta, AZ.
 Unlike most topo maps that delineate the land ownership for an area, this is all Navajo and was only noted as such.
 Generally a permit is required to hike on Navajo Nation land.
 That being the case, I set out on my first leg of the process for tackling this hike: the phone.
 It's going to be hard to believe me, but I called no fewer than 10 different numbers in an attempt to get a permit.
 Each agency I called (tribal parks, region chapters, and even the town of Kayenta) referred me to someone else, but ultimately I was dead-ended with a simple "I don't think you need a permit to hike in that area".
 Getting frustrated, I took this as permission being granted.
 A week later I was parked at an open and unlocked gate, my start point.
 Reaching this spot is likely doable by any vehicle except for the last quarter mile, but you likely won't want to park here regardless of vehicle type.
-TL;DR: Don't park where I did and do more research as to where the private property boundary might be before setting out for the Yazzi Trail.

 The ridge was easy to follow and occasional cairns marked the way, but there was a point when it curved around to the west side of the ridge and a more narrow social trail stuck to the crest.
 Aside from this easy-to-miss junction, I encountered no issues as I neared the base of the steep north face of Black Mesa.
 The trail curved east and slowly ascended along the base of the face.
 I was pleasantly surprised at the excellent quality of the trail.
 The trail then curved back west and ascended more steeply before curving south again and making many tight switchbacks to get up to the rim.
 With the exception of only a couple of downed trees and some well-cairned confusing spots I made quick work with basically no hassles all the way to the rim.